M23CSA011/Events-App/README.md

 ## Feedback and Contributions

 Your feedback is valuable!
 Please feel free to open issues or pull requests if you have suggestions or improvements.

----

-By following these instructions, you should be able to set up and run the Panchkosh Wellbeing web app on your local machine.